openyurtio/openyurt.io/versioned_docs/version-v1.3/faq/yurthub.md

 To reduce the local disk cache load, yurthub only caches components by default [`kubelet`, `kube-proxy`, `flannel`, `coredns`, `yurt-tunnel-agent`, `yurthub`, `leader-yurthub`]( https://github.com/openyurtio/openyurt/blob/master/pkg/yurthub/util/util.go#L84) metadata obtained from the cloud.
 If the metadata of other components also needs to be cached, enable way is as follows:
-- Make sure that the HTTP request header sent by this component contains `User-Agent` information, and yurthub will determine the {componentName} in the cache directory according to the content before the first `/` in the `User-Agent header`.
+- Make sure that the HTTP request header sent by this component contains `User-Agent` information, and yurthub will determine the `{componentName}` in the cache directory according to the content before the first `/` in the `User-Agent header`.
 Component metadata will not be cached when `User-Agent` is empty
-- Manually configure the `cache_agents` field of `configmap kube-system/yurt-hub-cfg` to add {componentName}.
+- Manually configure the `cache_agents` field of `configmap kube-system/yurt-hub-cfg` to add `{componentName}`.
 - When `cache_agents: "*"`, it means that all components (must have User-Agent header) get metadata from the cloud will be cached.
 Since many components have a large number of list/watch requests, all caches will put pressure on the local disk, so it is necessary to configure `*` carefully.
 - Configure multiple components separated by `,`.
 For example, the `User-Agent header` of the two components is `foo/v1.0.0` and `bar123/v1.0.0` respectively.
 The configuration information is as follows:
 ```